Sherdon Pierre accompanies the Knight of Barbados in the Olympic table tennis qualifiers in Doha | ExBulletin

 My passport says ‘Caricom Community’ and my goal is to bridge the gap between the Caribbean and Latin America, as well as internationally.

-For far too long there has been a huge gap between us due to a lack of opportunities or maybe people don’t follow up on interests or make the necessary networks.
+For far too long there has been a huge gap between us due to a lack of opportunities or maybe people are not following interests or building the necessary networks.

 I’m looking at where athletes like Tyrese, who with limited training and less preparation, could compete.
 Imagine starting at a younger age and getting the athletes there until we reach a stage where we can train at home, he added.

 Because of the pandemic, Pierre and Knight train in a bio-safe bubble and compete against each other.
-Their daily regimen includes breakfast, exercise and a return to the hotel with severe restrictions for outdoor activities.
+Their daily regimen includes breakfast, exercise and a return to the hotel with strict restrictions on outdoor activities.

 Pierre sees bubble life as a blessing in disguise, as it has helped Knight put more emphasis on his game.